-We view the relaxation of the two above mentioned restrictions as a significant step to bring the design of dynamic mechanisms closer to many interesting economic applications.
+We view the relaxation of the two above-mentioned restrictions as a significant step to bring the design of dynamic mechanisms closer to many interesting economic applications.
 For example, the consumer clearly has a choice of when to sign up for a mobile phone contract, a gym membership, or a service contract for a kitchen appliance.
 Importantly, as the consumer waits, he may receive more information about his willingness to pay for the product.
 To the extent that these restrictions impose additional constraints on the seller, they directly weaken the power of dynamic mechanism design.
 The additional constraints for the seller are reflected in a larger set of reporting strategies for the buyers.
 A buyer can misreport both his willingness to pay as well as his arrival time.
-This creates an option value for the buyer, as instead of choosing a contract immediately he can wait and enter into a contract with the seller when it is most favorable for him to do so.
+This creates an option value for the buyer, as instead of choosing a contract immediately, he can wait and enter into a contract with the seller when it is most favorable for him to do so.
 Given the menu of contracts offered by the seller, the buyer thus solves an optimal stopping problem to determine when to enter into a contractual relationship with the seller.
 Subject to the (random) evolution of his type and his willingness to pay, he can choose when to enter into an agreement with the seller.
 This suggests that the buyer will receive a larger information rent than in the standard dynamic mechanism design framework where the buyer has to sign a contract with the seller immediately.

 The analysis of revenue-maximizing mechanisms in an environment where the buyer's private information changes over time started with Baron and Besanko (1984) and Besanko (1985).
-Since these early contributions, recent notable contributions are by Courty and Li (2000), Battaglini (2005), Eső and Szentes (2007), and Pavan et al. (2014).
-These papers derive in increasing generality the dynamic revenue-maximizing mechanism.
-The analysis in these contributions have in common the same set of constraints on the choice of mechanism.
-The seller has to satisfy all of the sequential incentive constraints, but only a single ex-ante participation constraint.
-In earlier work, Bergemann and Strack (2015), we considered the same set of constraints in a continuous-time setting, which permits for additional and explicit results regarding the nature of the optimal allocation policy-an outcome unattainable in the discrete-time setting.
+Since these early contributions, recent notable contributions are by Courty and Li (2000), Battaglini (2005), Eső and Szentes (2007), and Pavan, Segal, and Toikka (2014).1 These papers derive in increasing generality the dynamic revenue-maximizing mechanism.
+The analyses in these contributions have in common the same set of constraints on the choice of mechanism.
+The seller has to satisfy all of the sequential incentive constraints, but only a single ex ante participation constraint.
+In earlier work (Bergemann and Strack (2015)), we considered the same set of constraints in a continuous-time setting, which permits for additional and explicit results regarding the nature of the optimal allocation policy-an outcome unattainable in the discrete-time setting.
 Here, we again use the continuous-time setting for very similar reasons.

 Garrett (2016) offers a notable exception by considering unobservable arrival and stochastic values in which the private value of each buyer is governed by a Markov process with binary values, low and high.
 The set of allocation policies is restricted to any deterministic time-dependent sales price policy.
 The seller maximizes the expected discounted revenue.
 Garrett (2016) then provides conditions under which a time-invariant price path is optimal within the class of deterministic price paths.
 He further observes that an optimal policy in the class of all dynamic direct mechanisms-one that does not restrict attention to deterministic sale price paths (and implied restrictions on reporting types)-may lead to very different results and implications.
 By contrast, we establish that a sale price policy is optimal in the class of all stationary mechanisms, including leasing and buy-back policies.
-Thus, the restrictions on mechanisms in Garrett (2016) and our paper differ in two dimensions.
-Whereas Garrett (2016) only allows deterministic sale price policies, we allow all possible allocation policies.
-However, we restrict attention to stationary policies, whereas he allows time-dependent policies such as price cycles.
-Thus, the set of feasible policies is not nested in either direction.2
+Thus, the restrictions on mechanisms in Garrett (2016)